PROVERBS 12

 – RIGHTEOUS & WICKED

-He that is despised and has a servant verse 9
+He that is despised and has a servantverse 9

 is better than he that honors himself and lacks bread